Towards Generalized Certified Robustness with Multi-Norm Training

-In this section, we present our multi-norm certified training framework \textbf{CURE}.
-First, we introduce a new deterministic $l_2$ certified training defense.
-Building on this, we propose several methods for multi-norm certified training against $l_2$, $l_{\infty}$ perturbations, which serve as the base instantiations of our framework.
-After that, we design new techniques to improve union-certified accuracy.
-We note that the techniques inside \textbf{CURE} are applicable to $l_1$ perturbations as well.
+This section presents our multi-norm certified training (CT) framework \textbf{CURE}.
+We introduce our framework for binary classification to analyze the trade-off between certified $ l_p$ and $ l_q$ perturbations, inspired by previous work on the accuracy-robustness trade-off~\citep{zhang2019trades}.
+However, we note our algorithms presented in this work are all multi-class, and the binary classification framework can be easily extended to the multi-class case~\cite{zhang2019trades}.
+Based on the theoretical analysis (Eq.~\ref{eqn.fundamentalequation}), we propose three methods for multi-norm CT against $l_2$, $l_{\infty}$ perturbations using different loss formulations, serving as the base instantiations of our framework.
+We design new techniques to improve union-certified accuracy inspired by our theoretical findings.